AlexsLemonade/refinebio-docs/docs/main_text.md

 With that in mind, we would like the distributions of samples from different platforms/technologies to be as similar as possible.
 We use <a href ="https://en.wikipedia.org/wiki/Quantile_normalization" target = "blank"> quantile normalization</a> to accomplish this.
 Specifically, we generate a reference distribution for each organism from a large body of data with the `normalize.quantiles.determine.target` function from the <a href = "http://www.bioconductor.org/packages/release/bioc/html/preprocessCore.html" target ="blank">preprocessCore</a> R package and quantile normalize samples that a user selects for download with this target (using the `normalize.quantiles.use.target` function of `preprocessCore`).
+There is a single reference distribution per species, used to normalize all samples from that species regardless of platform or technology.
 We go into more detail below.

 #### Reference distribution